Energinet-DataHub/geh-core/source/App/documents/registrations/feature-management.md

 ## Introduction

+In the code and documentation we demo two ways of branching code:

+- *Feature flags*
+- *Disabled flags*

+### Feature flags

 DataHub subsystems should use Microsoft Feature Management in combination with Azure App Configuration to support toggling feature flags at runtime.

 > See also [Azure App Configuration - Feature Management](